webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

-When a push subscription has been associated with an application server, the request for push message delivery MUST include proof of possession for the associated private key or token that was used when creating the push subscription.
+When a push subscription has been associated with an application server, the request for push message delivery MUST include proof of possession for the associated private key that was used when creating the push subscription.

 A push service MUST reject a message that omits mandatory credentials with a 401 (Unauthorized) status code.
 A push service MAY reject a message